damien-jomedia/Front_End_Best_Practice/dev/sass.md

 - **font-size:** rem or em
 - **elements > min-,max-,width / min-,max-,height**: rem, em or px
 - **media queries > min-width / max-width**: rem or em *(identical behavior)*

+> Pixel-based units should be avoided for media queries because of inconsistent behaviors on Safari.